Alcohol, Entertainment and Gaming Licensing

 • Personal licence: a separate, portable system of personal licences that provides authority to sell alcohol.
 Personal licences are valid indefinitely and do not need to be renewed.
 A designated premises supervisor, who must be a personal licence holder, must be nominated for any premises where the licence includes permission to sell alcohol.
 In order to obtain a personal licence the applicant must be:

-• not have forfeited a personal licence within five years of the application and
+• Not have forfeited a personal licence within five years of the application;

 To sell alcohol on your premises, you are required to have a premises licence and for at least one person to have a personal licence.
 That person does not have to be present on the premises to oversee the sale of alcohol, but is responsible for any sales made by other members of your staff.